 Are you talking for floors or clothing?

 I have not used one for clothing, but I like my Bissell Steam Cleaner for carpets.
 It has an attachment that works nicely on our wood and tile also.
-It is a model they no longer make, but overall their products are good and last (at least in my opinion).
-Ours has been going strong for over 10 years!

 Go on Amazon and read the reviews.
 I do this a lot whether or not I end up purchasing from amazon.
 You will also see the price.